matthewdavidrodgers/website/content/posts/minecraft-discord-bot.md

 And the state of things is quite exciting!
 No part of this project has been especially challenging, and if you wanted to make this even simpler, there are plenty of libraries for interacting with the Discord gateway written in Python, Javascript, and pretty much any other language you're comfortable in.

 The real power comes when you give your bot something to _do_.
-In our case, we wanted our bot to manage a cloud minecraft server.
+In our case, we wanted our bot to manage a cloud Minecraft server.

 But what if you wanted to pass an input string to a trained machine learning model, and have it [generate a fantasy story with that input](https://www.robinsloan.com/notes/writing-with-the-machine/)?
 What if you wanted to [kick off a torrent download](https://blog.jse.li/posts/torrent/) of a given .torrent file and paste back a hosted link in an AWS S3 bucket?

-Hosting a minecraft server is just one example of what's possible with these tools, and I don't think for one second that this will be my only project to use them.
+Hosting a Minecraft server is just one example of what's possible with these tools, and I don't think for one second that this will be my only project to use them.

 Thanks for giving this a read!
 You can check out all the code for the bot [here](https://github.com/matthewdavidrodgers/dbot-mk2).